Digital Buffer – A Comprehensive Guide

 (Image showing a relay)

 Moreover, this helps prevent the signal source from changing through loads, such as lamps, relays, and solenoids.
-Digital buffers also provide on and off data transmission control capabilities for common applications like registers, flip flops, and bus drivers, making them extremely important.
+Digital buffers also provide on-and-off data transmission control capabilities for common applications like registers, flip flops, and bus drivers, making them extremely important.
 These consist of output terminals that deliver a high or low signal, relying on its input value.

-Why Should we use a Digital Buffer?
+Why Should We Use a Digital Buffer?

 A digital buffer transfers voltage from one circuit to the next